Austrian Alps: Minerals from alpine clefts and ore deposits

 Size: 4.5 x 3.2 x 1.8 cm

-Floater piece from a renowned alpine fluorite cleft worked by Rudolf Hasler in 1998 and 2013 (cf. Lapis 03/2014).
+Floater piece from an alpine fluorite cleft worked by R. Hasler in 1998 and 2013 (cf. Lapis 03/2014).
 Nicely balanced specimen in paragenesis with clear and lustrous rock crystals.
 The fluorite octahedra measure up to 11 mm on edge.
 The second fluorite generation grown in rhombic dodecahedral habit with ink-blue color accents is the unique feature of this particular find.
 The specimen is in excellent condition, free of significant damage.

 Massive rock crystal from a famous find in the dangerous north face of Eiskögele mountain, made by the Hofer brothers in summer 2003 (cf. the video documentary available on DVD from the finder).
 Despite a good number of huge crystals in this find, only very few were recovered without damaged crystal tips - the specimen on hand has a crack at the bottom (no repair though), but comes with a pristine tip.
 A typical feature of the crystals from this find is one dominant, elongated rhombohedral face, which is displayed distinctly by the present specimen.
 The prism faces show highly lustrous sections alternating with interesting etching pattern.
 The backside carries some siderite crust with minor calcite and few speckles of ingrown chlorite.
 Decent specimen from a spectacular alpine crystal find.